 - 1/3 cup shredded unsweetened coconut, reserved for rolling (where to buy shredded coconut)

 - Place seeds in a food processor and pulse 10 times.
-Add coconut chips and fruit to the food processor and process until dried fruit and coconut are minced.
-Add honey; pulse 5-10 times or just until blended.
+Add coconut chips, fruit and 1/4 teaspoon cinnamon to the food processor and process until dried fruit and coconut are minced.
+Taste and add additional 1/4 teaspoon cinnamon if needed, then add honey; pulse 5-10 times or just until blended.

 - Using a shallow bowl, add shredded unsweetened coconut to it and set aside.
 Using your palm and fingers, shape mixture into 1 inch balls.
 Roll balls into shredded coconut.
 Store in an airtight container.